 While disaster recovery and business continuity plans are terms we've most likely heard before, not all businesses have these fundamentals nailed down.
 The extent and needs of disaster recovery differ from business to business and the importance of having it exactly right might not be so apparent, so we're going to try and shed some light on it all.
 In today's blog, we're taking a deep dive into disaster recovery and how you and your company can get ahead of potential threats.

-What’s the purpose of disaster r
+What's the purpose of disaster recovery?

-When it comes to a disruption of service, both employees and customers suffer – however, if this disruption impacts critical functions to a point where systems are down, the consequences become much more severe.
-Such an
+When it comes to a disruption of service, both employees and customers suffer - however, if this disruption impacts critical functions to a point where systems are down, the consequences become much more severe.
+Such an occurence can affect your reputation and cost you customers.

 For instance, customers expect for any service that they pay to receive to be reliable and secure.
 If that's not the case, businesses risk losing credibility in addition to existing or potential customers to their competitors.